Ryan-ZL-Lin/RLND-Navigation/report.md

 # Learning Algorithm
 I'm using Deep Q-Network as the learning algorithm to train the model.
 It contains 2 Fully Connected Layers (64 units) and two RELU Activation Layers.
-Besdies, the "Reply Buffer" is also used in the algorithm to ensure the learning process will take the past learning experience as reference, please see dqn_agemnt.py for further details.
+Besides, the "Reply Buffer" is also used in the algorithm to ensure the learning process will take the past learning experience as reference.

+Here is an high level overview of the model architecture:
 State --> Fully Connected Layer 1 (64 units) --> Fully Connected Layer 2 (64 units) --> Action

+In Deep Q-Network, there are tweo networks that are identical, one is Local Network, another one is Target Network.
+Once enough sampling processes are taken and stored in the memory, the algorightm will go for learning process, in which the "Q_Target" is calculated and compared to the "Q_Expected" to come up with the loss, then the algorithm will try to minimize the loss by using "Gradient Descent" approach.

 ## Hyperparameters
 - Buffer Size: 1e5